 If a municipal utility district is annexed, the municipality must assume the assets, functions, and obligations of the District, including outstanding bonds, and the pledge of taxes will terminate.
-No representation is made concerning the likelihood of annexation and dissolution or the ability of Round Rock to make debt service payments on the Bonds should dissolution occur.

-Annexation of territory by Round Rock is a policy-making matter within the discretion of the Mayor and City Council of Round Rock and therefore, the District makes no representation that Round Rock will ever annex the District and assume its debt.
+Annexation of territory by Dripping Springs is a policy-making matter within the discretion of the Mayor and City Council of Dripping Springs.
+The District makes no representation that Dripping Springs will ever annex the District and assume its debt.